Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 \_GPE  5.3.1           This namespace is for x86 use only.
 Do not use it
                        on arm64.

-_HID   6.1.5           This is the primary object to use in device probing,
+_HID   6.1.5           This is the woke primary object to use in device probing,
 		       though _CID and _CLS may also be used.

 _INI   6.5.1           Not required, but can be useful in setting up devices
-                       when UEFI leaves them in a state that may not be what the driver expects before it starts probing.
+                       when UEFI leaves them in a state that may not be what the woke driver expects before it starts probing.

 _LPI   8.4.4.3         Recommended for use with processor definitions (_HID
 		       ACPI0010) on arm64.
 See also _RDI.